dexie/dexie-website/cloud/index.md

 ---
 ## Start coding your sync-ready app today

 You can start creating your awesome app based on Dexie Cloud **today** - before it's even available in beta.
-Code your app with plain Dexie.js while waiting for Dexie Cloud to be released.
-It won't sync (yet), but since Dexie Cloud works with the same Dexie API that's already available, all app logic can be coded in advance, and let the multi-user experience with sync, access control and realtime collaboration features start working as soon as Dexie Cloud is available for you.
+Declare your tables with the '@' prefix and install the addon.
+Declare the [access control tables](docs/access-control#access-control-tables) and client side wrappers for CRUD operations.
+Use the same Dexie API you are used to and create your app logic.
+Let the multi-user experience with sync, access control and realtime collaboration features start working as soon as Dexie Cloud is available for you.

 To prepare your app for Dexie Cloud: